softwarewolves/softwarewolves-doc/README.md

 Interpreting the game progress
 ------------------------------

-The MC outputs information in the chatroom as the game progresses.
+The MC outputs information as the game progresses.

-###Difference between night and day
+###Switching between night and day

 Night and day last for a particular time period.
 To inform all players when the switch between night and day occurs, the MC changes the chatroom subject accordingly:
 * The chatroom topic that indicates it's the werewolves turn: